-Just as we’ve got the chance to exhale from GDPR races, another one state law privacy framework is coming, and this time it is CCPA regulation from the United States.
-You might be surprised but GDPR has several less famous cousins: one draft equivalent in India, other in Brazil, and the newborn one in Canada.
+Just as we’ve got the chance to exhale from GDPR races, another state law privacy framework is coming, and this time, it is CCPA regulation from the United States.
+You might be surprised, but GDPR has several less famous cousins: one draft equivalent in India, the other in Brazil, and the newborn one in Canada.
 Some of these national laws are still under construction.

-When we talk about California consumer privacy act, we talk about the draft that became a working regulation in less than a week.
+When we talk about the California Consumer Privacy Act, we talk about the draft that became a working regulation in less than a week.
 Does it pose another threat for ad tech ecosystem or companies just need to know how to prepare?

 What is CCPA regulation?
 State vs Federal law

 CCPA regulation was created on June 28, 2018.
 It is a law that is supposed to protect privacy and personal information protection rights.
 Just like GDPR works for E.U residents, this one does for Californians, but with few differences.

 According to the new rules, any citizen of California has the right to require from the company information about why their personal data was used, where it was sent, request a deletion, access to information, and the right to opt out.
 While this is only state law, it already inspires other states to introduce their own regulation, so the federal law that exists on the national level might be waiting just around the corner.